HEADMASTER – DEON VISSER

 My passion and love for children has always been the motivating factor for me remaining in education for more than 40 years in spite of receiving very lucrative offers from outside of education.
 I believe that it was God’s plan and will for me that my teaching career must reach its pinnacle here at Unity College.

-HEAD OF DEPARTMENT: JUNIOR PHASE – VANESSA SMITH
+HEAD OF ACADEMICS & HEAD OF DEPARTMENT: JUNIOR PHASE – VANESSA SMITH

 My first encounter with Unity students was during one of the school’s shopping excursions.
 I was immediately struck by the politeness of the students and their unabated enthusiasm.
 I knew then that I would enjoy teaching at Unity College.
 My objective is to allow each child to reach their full potential in a nonjudgmental environment abounding with acceptance and love.
 I am delighted to be a part of the strong team who work cooperatively to impact in a positive way on the lives of these special children